M Search · Compensation Intelligence Report

 VP / Head of Partnerships

-The partnerships search produced 94 screened candidates at VP and Head of Partnerships level.
+The partnerships search produced 90+ screened candidates at VP and Head of Partnerships level.
 Partnerships roles in OCFO sit at the intersection of channel development, SI relationships, and tech ecosystem integration — with comp driven more by scope and stage than by direct sales quota.
+Equity expectations were higher relative to base for partnerships roles than for direct sales roles at comparable levels.

 ProfileBaseOTEEquity